devengpk/Apache-zero-days/README.md

 # CVE-2022-33891
 Apache Spark Shell Command Injection Vulnerability

 A Python POC for exploiting the Apache Spark Shell Command Injection vulnerability.
-I saw some other POCs out there but they looked mega sus.
-This one is clean and simple.

-I did not discover this exploit/vulnerability.
-I just wanted to make a safe POC for the community ^.^

-CVE originally discovered by Kostya Kortchinsky from Databricks.

-Update 9/7/22: Ayo there's a Metasploit module for this now!
-Made by [h00die-gr3y](https://github.com/h00die-gr3y) and is now [merged!](https://github.com/rapid7/metasploit-framework/pull/16944)

 ## Affected Versions
 Apache Spark versions 3.0.3 and earlier, versions 3.1.1 to 3.1.2, and versions 3.2.0 to 3.2.1